 Proshow does not support transparent AVIs, but it can use another video as a mask.
 You can create this mask video by applying the System/ViewAlphaChannel effect to the camera layer.
 Let both the FX Invert and the FX Checkerboard properties to 0 (video must be white on a black background) and export your video as AVI with Transparency (Compressed or Uncompressed, as you want).

-This trick works in the Gold (light) as well as the Producer version.
+This trick requires the Producer version.

 Select the Edit tab and use the dropdown and the two buttons to the right of the dropdown to select the BluffTitler created video file.
 Selected video files can be dragged onto the timeline.

 Transparent AVIs can be dropped on the overlay track of the timeline.
 This way they are rendered transparently on top of the video track.

 Studio 10 can handle transparancy, but older versions seem to have problems handling transparent AVIs.
 If Studio complains about not being able to read your AVI file you will have to export your shows without transparency.

 If your Studio 10 created DVDs stutter you have to switch from Best Quality to Automatic Quality.

 For more info visit pinnaclesys.com

 Use Uncompressed AVI or Numbered Frames for maximum quality.